-The ASERT Collaborative (Autism Services, Education, Resources and Training) is a key component of the Bureau of Autism Services' strategy for supporting individuals with autism and their families throughout the Commonwealth.
+The ASERT Collaborative (Autism Services, Education, Resources and Training) is a key component of the Bureau of Supports for Autism and Special Populations' strategy for supporting individuals with autism and their families throughout the Commonwealth.
 Connect with ASERT's Statewide Resource Center by visiting PAautism.org, calling toll-free in PA: 877-231-4244 or info@PAautism.org,

 MyODP Training & Resource Center